syncfusion-content/install-docs/Common/Essential-Studio/Installation/Source-Code.md

 ## How to download Source Add On installer?

-1. Essential Studio Source Add On installer can be downloaded from your account’s [download](https://help.syncfusion.com/common/essential-studio/download) section.
+1. Syncfusion Essential Studio Source Add On installer can be downloaded from your account’s [download](https://help.syncfusion.com/common/essential-studio/download) section.

-2. You can download Syncfusion Source Add On installer based on your license.
+2. Syncfusion Source Add On installer based on your license.
 Refer [this](https://www.syncfusion.com/kb/10442/who-can-access-source-license) KB for the source license.

-3. You can download Source Add On setup from the setup downloads page by clicking the **More Download Option** button.
+3. Source Add On installer can be downloaded from the setup downloads page by clicking the **More Download Option** button.

    ![Download Page](Source-code_images/SourceAddOn_Download.png)